Susan Shapiro, CMCA

 - Provide disposition reports or other requested records

-- If you received a parking ticket and believe the meter did not work properly, please complete this form
+- If you received a parking ticket and believe it was issued in error or the meter did not work properly, please complete this form

 - Appearing in Princeton Municipal Court